linrongbin16/fzfx.nvim/README.md

 ### Create your own commands

-To create your own commands, please add configs in `users` field:
+To create your own commands, please add configs in `users` field.

+Below is an example of two groups self-defined commands `FzfxFiles` and `FzfxLiveGrep`.

 ```lua
 require('fzfx').setup({